nicholas-fong/TAPO-camera-motion-detect-and-record/Person/CREATE_YOLO.md

 - **CPU‑only export (as opposed to GPU)**
 - **Minimal, deterministic Python environment**

-The resulting `yolov5s.onnx` is suitable for embedded inference, OpenCV, ONNX Runtime, and CPU‑only deployments.
+The resulting `yolov5s.onnx` is suitable for embedded inference, ONNX Runtime, and CPU‑only (no need for GPU) deployments.

 ---